evanthaler/evanthaler.github.io/1_research.markdown

 <h1><b>How much topsoil has been eroded?</b></h1>
     <p style="text-align:justify">
-	One of the main differences between topsoil (what scientists call A-horizon) and subsoil (B-horizon) is the amount of soil organic carbon in the soil.
+	One of the main differences between topsoil (what scientists call A-horizon) and subsoil (B-horizon) is the amount of organic carbon in the soil.
 We used the relationship between topography (hilltops and hollows) and the satellite-derived estimate of soil organic carbon to estimate how much topsoil has been eroded across the U.S. Corn Belt (Figure 2).
 Erosion of that organic-rich topsoil causes crops to be less productive.
 When crops are less productive, farmers lose money.
-We made some rough estimates of the annual economic losses to farmers across the region(<a href="https://www.pnas.org/doi/10.1073/pnas.1922375118"><b>Thaler et al., 2021</b></a>).
+We made some rough estimates of the annual economic losses to farmers across the region (<a href="https://www.pnas.org/doi/10.1073/pnas.1922375118"><b>Thaler et al., 2021</b></a>).
 See some of the media coverage of this work:
 <ul>
   <li><a href="https://www.npr.org/2021/02/24/967376880/new-evidence-shows-fertile-soil-gone-from-midwestern-farm"><b>NPR</b></a>
 </li>